ipspace/netlab-examples/VLAN/vlan-trunk/README.md

 # VLAN Trunk

 This directory contains *netlab* topology file for a simple VLAN trunk scenario with a two VLANs stretched across two switches.
+Both switches are running IRB on both VLANs.

 ![VLAN trunk topology](vlan-trunk.png)